melanieseltzer/gulp-haml-boilerplate/README.md

 ## Configurable Options

-If you plan to publish to Github pages, you will need to do a base path alteration because it sets the repo name as root (e.g. https://username.github.io/reponame/).
+If you plan to publish to Github pages, you will need to do a base path declaration.
+This is because Github Pages serves files from a folder named after your repo (e.g. https://username.github.io/reponame/) instead of root (https://username.github.io).

 Add your repo name to this variable in the gulpfile (keep the two slashes intact).

 ```
 var base = {